Henry Tax Review

-The Australia's Future Tax System Review, informally known as the Henry Tax Review was commissioned by the Rudd Government in 2008 and published in 2010.
-The review was intended to guide tax system reforms over the next 10 to 20 years.
+The Australia's Future Tax System Review, colloquially known as the Henry Tax Review was commissioned by the Rudd government in 2008 and the final report was published in 2010.
+The review was intended to guide tax system reforms over the next ten to twenty years.

 Remit

-The review was commissioned as one of the specific outcomes from the Australia 2020 Summit held in April 2008.
+The review was commissioned as one of the outcomes from the Australia 2020 Summit held in April 2008.

-The review was a "root and branch" review, restricted only in that it could not consider increasing the rate or broadening the base of the Goods and Services Tax, imposing tax on superannuation payments to retirees over 60 years of age, or already-announced personal income tax changes.
+The review was a "root and branch" review, restricted only in that it could not consider increasing the rate or broadening the base of the Goods and Services Tax (GST), imposing tax on superannuation payments to retirees over 60 years of age, or already-announced personal income tax commitments.